pomSense/typescript-node-yarn-pnp-boilerplate/README.md

   - strong typing with no-explicit-any
   - ...and more (See `.eslintrc`; you can disable things you don't need)
 - Prettier
-- Husky for pre-commit linting
+- Husky for pre-commit linting enforcement
+- C-Spell for spell check on commits

 # Getting-started